The Scope of the Problem

 Some people believe that the problems they are experiencing are their own fault.
 For that reason, it seems wrong to them to seek help.
 This is unfortunate; even if someone has contributed to their own problems, that doesn’t mean that seeking help would be a cop-out.

-There are many reasons that people are reluctant to seeking help for emotional difficulties.
-One reason is the commonly held belief that one should be able to handle whatever life throws one’s way, and that seeking help is akin to cheating, or to admitting defeat.
-Many people truly, deeply believe that the problems they are experiencing are their own fault, and thus, it would wrong to seek help.
-While it may be true that they have contributed to these problems, it is often untrue that seeking help would be a copout.
 For example, let’s say that you had a close friend who started to drink too much.
-Let’s say this drinking became a problem in their lives, and affected your friend’s relationships and work.
-Fortunately, your friend recognized that the drinking had become problematic, but blamed themselves for “letting things get to this point” and insisted that cutting back on drinking was the only answer to their problems — “simple as that.”
+Let’s say this drinking became a problem in their lives and affected their relationships and their job.
+Fortunately, your friend recognized that the drinking had become problematic, and insisted that cutting back on drinking was the only answer to their problems — “simple as that.”
+However, they blamed themselves for “letting things get to this point” and were convinced that asking for help was a crutch.
 Wouldn’t you want your friend to at least try to seek help, even if they ultimately decided that it wasn’t for them?

 Let’s be honest.
 Seeking healthcare in the United States can be expensive, whether it’s medical care or mental health care.
 For most people, whether they can get services is dependent on which insurance they have as well as their personal financial situation.
 This is an unfair and damaging system, as has been well documented in the national discourse.
 Unfortunately, it is one of the most prominent obstacles to people seeking help for mental health difficulties at present.